-Tower Bridge may be temporarily closed to visitors but our team of guides, historians and educators have been busy creating new blogs, quizzes and activities to keep you and your family entertained and help you learn about Tower Bridge.
+Tower Bridge was temporarily closed to visitors for 108 days but our team of guides, historians and educators remained busy creating new blog posts, quizzes and activities to keep you and your family entertained and help you learn about Tower Bridge.

 The People of Tower Bridge